 Data gathering and system evaluation requirements pertaining to the acquisition of information resources that will handle sensitive or confidential information are outlined in this document.
 These requirements are not intended to be used in lieu of other asset selection procurement procedures, including UPPS No. 05.02.06, Acquisition of Information Technology Products and Services.
 Rather, these requirements provide additional information pertaining to proactive risk mitigation measures that function within the overall procurement process for such information resources.

 INFORMATION ASSET MANAGEMENT PROCEDURES

 As stated in Section 01.02 of UPPS No. 04.01.01, Security of Texas State Information Resources, Texas State University’s information resources are strategic and vital assets that must be available when needed and protected commensurate to their value.
 In this policy, the university has identified specific actions required to achieve these objectives.
-The university has also articulated the owner, custodian, user, and privileged roles to clearly distinguish the parties responsible and accountable for taking those actions, in consultation with the Information Resources manager (IRM) and Information Security officer (ISO).
+The university has also articulated the owner, custodian, user, and privileged roles to clearly distinguish the parties responsible and accountable for taking those actions, in consultation with the Information Resources manager (IRM) and Chief Information Security officer (CISO).